 1.4 millions visits (in person and virtual) are made to the library over the course of a year.

 Our 233 volunteers worked over 4800 hours, helping in a large variety of ways at all locations.

 Information Services staff answered an astonishing 50,000 reference questions.

-In mid-June, curbside, contactless service was offered at the Main Library and the John M. Harper Branch.
+From July 2 to Labour Day weekend, curbside, contactless service was offered at the Main Library and the John M. Harper Branch.

 Customer were allowed back inside the library, wearing masks and following social distancing protocols September through December, when the province went back into lockdown and a state of emergency was declared.